zxhycxq/reactjs-zh/Docs/reconciliation.md

 By default, when recursing on the children of a DOM node, React just iterates over both lists of children at the same time and generates a mutation whenever there's a difference.

-For example, when adding an element at the end of the children, converting between these two trees works well:
+例如：, when adding an element at the end of the children, converting between these two trees works well:

 ```xml
 <ul>